mmcc007/fledge/README.md

 1. Discard the beta track using the `Discard` button

 ## Apple App Store Connect setup
+*Now that the fully configured app is setup in the Google store console, let's setup the app in the Apple store console.*

 The equivalent steps for the android store have to be taken for the iOS store.

 ### Sign ios app